wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

 I am an anthropological archaeologist working on the East African Swahili Coast.
-I investigate the interactions of non-elites in the African past.
-I specifically explore how rural, small-scale communities shaped long-distance connectivity across the urban, stratified, mercantile polities of eastern Africa and the western Indian Ocean.
+My research explores non-elite, rural, small-scale impacts on long-distance connectivity across the urban, stratified, mercantile polities of eastern Africa and the western Indian Ocean.
 Furthermore, I am committed to advancing international public understandings of the interconnectedness of African and Indian Ocean societies in world history.

 Currently, I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.